Yi (Lizzie) Li 李怡 lǐ yí | Mandarin Chinese Language Teacher (full-time)

 She is passionate about making Mandarin learning fun, interactive, relevant, and accessible to children and families who are learning it as an additional language i.e. “MSOL”: Mandarin for Speakers of Other Languages.
 She loves seeing the children enjoy their learning, grow in confidence and fluency.
 It is so important to provide appealing opportunities for children to hear and use language from an early age.

-Li Ling works as a performance and planning analyst at an awesome national disability employment organisation, Workbridge, and squeezes Ni Hao Children’s Community work in after hours.
-She was previously involved in setting up Kaibosh Food Rescue and a t-shirt social enterprise, thehinitiative, and thinks one of the best and rewarding jobs is being a parent 🙂
+Li Ling works as an analyst at a national disability employment organisation, Workbridge, squeezes Ni Hao Children’s Community work in after hours and also helps out with the children’s programme at Wellington Elim Church on Sundays.
+She was previously involved in setting up Kaibosh Food Rescue and a t-shirt social enterprise, thehinitiative, and thinks one of the best and most rewarding jobs is being a parent 🙂

 Chien-Chi Lin 林千琦 Lín Qiānqí | Relief Teacher (voluntary)